kelu124/echomods/include/JOH/joh_article.md

 * The modules are slightly too wide for a breadboard: an effort could be done to make the pins available on a standard breadboard.
 * A whole field left unexplored so far is that of the transducer.
 As the key sensor in the kit, it would be interesting to explore relevant technologies to develop a low-cost, good-enough transducer.
 * The transducer at the moment lies in water.
 For ease of work, scan head will have to be developped.
 A difficulty will be to determine the  acoustic window material and its thickness.
 Several works already give pointers in that sense.
 [1]
+* An additional module would be a wire phantom, use to qualify the images obtain with such a system.
+Wire phantoms are commonly used [9], where 20 μm wire would be used.
+* From a software point of view, the modules could be wirelessly controled, levelaring the existing wireless communication channel, so that researchers can use a single unit for a laboratory, controlled from personal computers.
 * For these high frequencies, a robust scan head can be used to obtain 130 fps, with light-weight transducer, and magnetic drive mechanism [2].
 A bimorph actuator would be sufficient to drive the imaging transducer [4][5] immerged in the probe.
 The advantage of such a scanning device would be to precisely know the position of the line being imaged, while being cheaper, and more robust as there are no mechanical parts.
 An other alternative would be a ultrasound motor [6].
 * An additional module could link the ADC with a USB interface, providing as well the power for the other modules.
-We have shown that our modules can be run with a power bank, and previous work show is it possible to stay within the USB power enveloppe [3].
+We have shown that our modules can be run with a power bank, and previous work show is it possible to stay within the USB power envelope [3].

 Having a set of unexpensive arduino-like modules will support the development of ultrasound imaging research, and provide the keys to the researchers, makers and curious-minded persons to explore this field.